 We have no shortage of reasons to love the Springtime: the long awaited thaw, blooming plant life, young love (or in some cases not so young…).
-But high on our list of favorite things about the Spring is Record Store Day, which this year falls on Saturday April 19th.
+But high on our list of favorite things about the Spring is Record Store Day, which in 2014 fell on Saturday April 19th.
 Any occasion to celebrate independent music retailers, to create special vinyl-only treasures, and of course to get out there and hit the record bins is aces in our book!

-This year we have two very special pieces for the Record Store Day faithful.
+2014 we had two very special pieces for the Record Store Day faithful.
 First we have a never-before-released science-fiction soundtrack from the enigmatic Rodion G.A.
 We’re also following up our Hardcore Traxx collection with three more rare treats from one of Chicago’s great house music labels, Dance Mania.

 For listeners who found our 2013 release of mostly unheard psychedelic / electronic compositions from obscure Romanian outfit Rodion G.A. to be a revelation, we have a treat for you.
 In the early 80s, Rodion was approached to create an electronic score for a science fiction feature based on a Romanian animated TV series.
 Rodion’s 15-minute prototype score was unfortunately shelved at a late stage and replaced with more accessible cues from composer Adrian Enescu, but the recordings survived, and it’s our pleasure to present the previously unreleased music on vinyl for Record Store Day 2014.
 Misiunea Spatiala Delta (Delta Space Mission) is mastered from the original reel-to-reel tapes and is limited to 1000 copies worldwide.